Gabriele-tomai00/Esse3FAKE/README.md

 I use 2 Ubuntu virtual machines on the same network with NAT (a network specifically for these 2 machines and this demo).

 - **Ubuntu 1**:
-The email server is set up to simulate the university’s (domain: `studenti.units.local`).
+The email server is set up to simulate the university’s domain `studenti.units.local`.
 On the same machine, I use the Mozilla Thunderbird email client with several registered email accounts.
 These accounts belong to different students.
 Ideally, separate virtual machines would have been more accurate, but due to host resource limitations, I combined them.
 The accounts can exchange emails with each other, just like regular email addresses.